 - The word carrot comes from the Greek word karoton, beta carotene was actually named for the carrot.

-- Carrots are the sixth most consumed vegetable in the U.S. according to the U.S. Department of Agriculture.
+- Carrots are the fourth most consumed vegetable in the U.S. according to the U.S. Department of Agriculture.
 Carrot consumption rises with age and income.

 - The first carrots were grown in Afghanistan.

 - The number one producer of carrots worldwide is China.